Mission Control Jobs: Solid Queue Ops Setup

 - IP restrictions considered for the

-/jobsroute scheduled_job_delay_thresholdset to match your SLA expectations- Tested bulk retry/discard in staging before production incident
+/jobsroute scheduled_job_delay_thresholdset to match your SLA expectations- Tested bulk retry/discard in staging before an incident

 Trade-offs and Limitations